 The use of plant oils on the hair has been common practise for centuries.
 Oils not only add shine but can also offer lubricating properties and tons of benefits to nourish the hair.

 We classify oils on the hair in two groups: Penetrating – those oils that "feed" the hair nourishing farther into the cortex – and Sealing oils – those that "sit on top" of the hair strand, on the outside of it, making it shiny and protecting it.

-Healthy hair is naturally hydrophobic, meaning, it loves water – but we don't necessarily want too much water entering the hair too quickly, as it can swell (and look all "poofy"), then shrink again when it's dry, and repeat all over again when you shower next, causing hydral fatigue and breakage.
-We do need water in the hair, but the challenge is to find the perfect balance for your specific hair type.
+Healthy hair is naturally hydrophobic, meaning, it loves water – but we don't necessarily want too much water entering the hair too quickly, as it can swell and look "poofy", then shrink it again when it's dry.
+Repeat this process over and over again and you can be causing hygral fatigue (essentially waterlogging it) and breakage.

 Oil use on hair is not a one-size-fits-all solution, by any means.
-I've tried the most renowned penetrating oil (coconut) on my hair and it just felt terrible after: It was super greasy, crunchy, and couldn't easily wash it out – even though I used it pre-poo, which means before washing, which is how it's best recommended.
+I've tried the most renowned and researched penetrating oil (coconut) on my hair and it just felt terrible after: It was super greasy, crunchy, and couldn't easily wash it out – even though I used it pre-poo, which means before washing, which is how it's best recommended.
 I had to use loads of shampoo to wash it out and I ended up completely drying out my hair from so many repeated washes, having to start from scratch (so frustrating!).

 A note about hair porosity

 If you search for "hair porosity" on Dr. Google you'll find loads of DIY tutorials and guides on how to figure out whether your hair is low or high porosity.
 This method basically suggests that you pull out one single hair strand and carefully place it inside a cup of water to see whether it sinks (high porosity) or floats on top (low porosity).
 I mean, really??